 When Is My State’s Primary or Caucus?

-Simply enter your address at VOTE411.org to find everything you need to know about your state’s upcoming elections, including primary or caucus date as well as deadlines for voter registration, early and absentee voting opportunities, voting rules and more.
+Enter your address at VOTE411 to find everything you need to know about your state’s upcoming elections, including primary or caucus date and deadlines for voter registration, early and absentee voting opportunities, voting rules, and more.

 How Do I Learn About The Candidates?

-In addition to debates and forums, voters can learn about candidates through VOTE411.org, including upcoming events and other information provided directly from the candidates regarding where they stand on a variety of public policy issues.
+In addition to debates and forums, voters can learn about candidates through VOTE411's candidate guides, which provide information directly from the candidates regarding where they stand on a variety of public policy issues.

 What Else Do I Need To Know?

-As more states vote, the number of candidates actively campaigning usually reduces as voters’ preferences become clear, though candidates’ names may remain on ballots after they have withdrawn from the race.
+As more states vote, the number of candidates actively campaigning usually shrinks (though candidates’ names may remain on ballots after they have withdrawn from the race).
 Additionally, not all candidates will be on the ballot in every state.
-VOTE411.org can help voters learn which candidates to expect on their ballot.
+VOTE411 can help voters learn which candidates to expect on their ballot.

-Whether at the local, state or national level, voting is the most powerful way to have your voice heard.
+Whether at the local, state, or national level, voting is the most powerful way to have your voice heard.
 That’s why it’s crucial that you make sure you’re registered and ready to vote!
-If you recently changed your name, moved or want to change your party affiliation, please update your voter registration record.
-Be sure to remind your friends and family members to check or update their registration, too!
+If you recently changed your name or moved or want to change your party affiliation, please update your voter registration record.
+Remember to remind your friends and family members to check or update their registration, too!